Ben-Yan-Bin/CarND-Vehicle-Detection/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+I recorded the positions of positive detections in previous and current 12 frames.
+Stored these detections in a list, and use cv2.groupRectangles() to get similar detections for 8 frames, and eps=0.1 as the difference among the detections, which makes the model quite stable for the detected cars, so that to filter out the false positives.

 ---